Fywex1/Fywex1/README.md

 ### :man_technologist: About me:
 • Software engineering high school student

-• Learning cyber security and networking by myself and courses.
+• Learning cyber security and networking by myself and by courses.

 • This is the OSs, Languages and tools that I know. :point_down: